pharaun13/maleficarum-worker/README.md

 # Change Log
 This is the Maleficarum Worker component implementation.

+## [7.0.1] - 2018-09-04
+### Changed
+- Added additional protection in the Deadletter encapsulation that will keep the worker process from exiting if the deadletter connection was misconfigured.

 ## [7.0.0] - 2018-06-04
 ### Changed
 - Added the multi source consumer mode: